codenameyau/github-ext/README.md

 # github-ext

-Chrome extension enhancements for GitHub
+Chrome extension enhancements for GitHub.

+Features:
+- Sets the squash button to merge.